 Although it’s a bit gimmicky (and expensive) it’s actually a great tourist attraction and there’s more on offer than you might expect.
 In addition to a whisky barrel ride there is an enormous whisky collection, tasting rooms, a very good café and one of the best whisky shops in Scotland.
 Just make sure you actually like the taste of the stuff before you decide to hand over your wallet.

 The last port of call on this one-mile journey is Edinburgh Castle which doesn’t really need an introduction.
 The castle is Scotland’s top visitor attraction and regularly draws over two million tourists each and every year through its portcullis.

 To be honest there’s more than enough to see and do at the castle to keep a family occupied for an entire day with museums, military exhibitions, priceless jewels, cafés, restaurants and shops nestled inside the walls of one of the world’s most formidable fortresses.

 It’s pricey but it’s the crowning jewel of Edinburgh and is a fitting attraction to sit at the top of The Royal Mile.

 - Where to begin?
 Edinburgh Castle and Holyrood Palace top the list for most people.

 - This road in the heart of the city allows easy access to the best sights.
 If you do nothing else you’ll have an enjoyable time just walking from the top to the bottom (or vice versa).

 - The Old Town is one of the best-preserved medieval districts in Europe.
-Stunning architecture and a dizzying number of tourist attractions can be found along each step of the way.
+Stunning architecture and a dizzying number of historic attractions can be found along each step of the way.

 - You won’t fit everything into one weekend so if you’re visiting for a short time stick to the highlights of the Royal Mile – Holyrood Palace, St. Giles Cathedral, and Edinburgh Castle.
 If you have time include Camera Obscura and the Scotch Whisky Experience.